Jack12816/greppy/docs/guide/10_structure.md

     * ``config/`` The config directory contains the application's configuration files.

-    * ``context/`` All worker contexts are located in here.
+    * ``context/`` All worker contexts are located here.

-    * ``worker.js`` The worker provides the actual application with its own web server which waits for requests.
+    * ``worker.js`` The worker provides the actual application with it's own web server which waits for requests.
 The main task is to load and run the application with various settings.

     * ``server.js`` File which is passed to Node in order to start the cluster master, which forks the worker processes.

-* ``node_modules/`` The node modules are managed by the node package manager (npm) and consist of all external libraries.
+* ``node_modules/`` The node modules are managed by the node package manager (npm) and consist of external libraries.

 * ``modules/`` The actual application.